ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 Contract Manufacturer (CM)

-In contract manufacturing, the customer has full ownership of the design and BOM, and the manufacturer is solely responsible for manufacturing to the customer’s drawings and requirements, not for the product design or development.
-Pure contract manufacturers do not have their own product range or specific, narrow product specialities – rather than having their own products they market, they focus on providing a service – manufacturing, and providing products to customers in a wide range of categories.
+In contract manufacturing, the customer has full ownership of the design and bill of materials (BOM).
+The manufacturer is solely responsible for manufacturing based on the customer’s drawings and adhering to their requirements, not for the product design or development.

-The Basic Differences Between Each Manufacturing Type
+The Basic Differences Between ODM, OEM and CM Manufacturing

 Type of Contract Manufacturing / Criteria ODM OEM CM